AI vs Officials

 Blocking Foul

-Drove to the basket along the baseline.
+Drove hard to the basket for a layup.

 AI verdict